javacc/javacc/docs/documentation/jjtree.md

 A definite node descriptor expression can be any integer expression, although literal integer constants are by far the most common expressions.

+#### Conditional node

-2. A conditional node is constructed with all of the children that were pushed on the stack within its node scope if and only if its condition evaluates to true.
-If it evaluates to false, the node is not constructed, and all of the children remain on the node stack.
+A conditional node is constructed with all of the children that were pushed on the stack within its node scope if and only if its condition evaluates to `true`.
+If it evaluates to `false,` the node is not constructed, and all of the children remain on the node stack.

 You notate a conditional node like this: